asjadnaqvi/stata-schemepack/README.md

 # Preview

 A preview of the schemes is given below.
-The latest ones are put on top.
 Not every scheme has been fine tuned for each and every aspect.
-Regardless, all elements can be modified from the graph interface window, which overwrite the scheme defaults.
-Some schemes are fairly robust.
-For example, **white_tableau** and **white_w3d** work really well and I use them most of the time.
-Some themes are great for presentations.
-For example, the dark themes on dark backgrounds, or gg schemes which keep the focus on the graph.
+Regardless, all elements can be modified, either by using the GUI or syntax.
+Some general purpose schemes are **white_tableau** and **cblind1**.
+Some themes like **neon** or **black_w3d** are great for presentations on dark backgrounds.

-Each scheme has a standard number of built-in colors.
-Some schemes have been designed with few colors.
-These are highlighted in brackets in front of the scheme name.
-If no number is specified, the standard 12 color range is used.
-Colors are repeated if you have more graph elements than the defined number of colors.
-In this case, you can either: (a) think again about how much information you want to display, (b) cutomize elements like adding dotted or dashed lines etc., or (c) automate colors following the [Cutomizing color schemes](https://medium.com/the-stata-guide/covid-19-visualizations-with-stata-part-2-customizing-color-schemes-206af77d00ce) guide.
+Each scheme has a pre-defined number of colors which are marked next to the scheme names.
+If no number is specified, then the standard 12 color range is used.
+Colors repeat if there are more graph elements than the scheme colors.
+In this case, you can either: (a) think again about how much information you want to display since 12 colors is already a lot!, (b) cutomize elements like adding dotted or dashed lines etc., or (c) automate colors following the [Cutomizing color schemes](https://medium.com/the-stata-guide/covid-19-visualizations-with-stata-part-2-customizing-color-schemes-206af77d00ce) guide.

 ## Standalone schemes